-Once the coil placement and dose are identified, you're ready to begin.
 Here's what to expect during each treatment:

 After each treatment

 It's not yet known if maintenance rTMS sessions will benefit your depression.
 This involves continuing treatment when you are symptom-free with the hope that it will prevent the return of symptoms.
-Most insurance companies don't cover maintenance rTMS.

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.